trinpu/trinpu/README.md

 # 👋🏾 Hi, I'm Pierre

-I'm an apsiring creative technologist and computational artists.
-This means that I combine creativity and computations to build inspiring and innovative experiences, and art pieces.
+I'm an aspiring creative technologist and computational artist.
+I combine creativity and computations to build new experiences and art pieces.

-### My areas of interest are:
+### My primary areas of interest are:

 * AR/MR experiences
 * Immersive installations